winsw/winsw/docs/xml-config-file.md

 Long human-readable description of the service.
 This gets displayed in Windows service manager when the service is selected.

-### executable

-This element specifies the executable to be launched.
-It can be either absolute path, or you can just specify the executable name and let it be searched from `PATH` (although note that the services often run in a different user account and therefore it might have different `PATH` than your shell does.)

 ### startmode

 This element specifies the start mode of the Windows service.
-It can be one of the following values: Boot, System, Automatic, or Manual.
+It can be one of the following values: Automatic, or Manual.
 For more information, see the [ChangeStartMode method](https://docs.microsoft.com/windows/win32/cimwin32prov/changestartmode-method-in-class-win32-service).
 The default value is `Automatic`.